abelisle-mulesoft/flex-on-ecs/documentation/flex-on-ecs.md

 <img src="assets/media/image50.png" style="width:6.5in;height:3.92431in" />

+> [!NOTE]
-> Note: There is no hard rule on how much of an API endpoint you must enter for the **Upstream URL** setting.
+> There is no hard rule on how much of an API endpoint you must enter for the **Upstream URL** setting.
 As a rule of thumb, I prefer to enter the domain name or hostname and port number only.
 >
 > For example, the endpoint of my Credit Check API is:
 > `http://ec2-3-209-205-159.compute-1.amazonaws.com:8081/credit-checks/1`